keesiemeijer/wp-nostalgia/README.md

 For lower versions the `wp-config.php` file is created with the right database credentials but you still have to finish the install at `wp-nostalgia.dev/readme.html`

 ### Usage
-This script can be used as a standalone script if you already have wp-nostalgia.dev up and running.
+This script can be used as a standalone script if you already have wp-nostalgia.dev up and running in a folder called `/public` (inside your root directory `/srv/www/wp-nostalgia`).
+Copy the vvv-init.sh file to the root directory.

 Example to install WordPress 2.2.
 First SSH into the running Vagrant machine with `vagrant ssh`